-If the second round of reviews also is not successful, the Ph.D.
-Director will convene a meeting of the SCJ faculty, who will deliberate about whether to dismiss the student from the doctoral program or to allow further revisions of the paper (see Academic Probation and Program Dismissal, p.
+If after review of a revised empirical paper, the Empirical Paper Committee feels there are still deficiencies that compromise the quality of the work, the student may receive a decision of "No-Pass."
+Upon this decision, the Ph.D.
+Director will convene a meeting of the SCJ faculty to deliberate about the student's performance in the program, and whether further revisions of the empirical paper are to be allowed or disallowed (see Academic Probation and Program Dismissal, p.
 35).
 Students who are dismissed from the doctoral program may appeal the decision (see Appeal of a Decision for Dismissal, p.
 36).